open-telemetry/oteps/text/0210-opencensus-migration-plan.md

 * MUST NOT require OpenCensus to depend on OpenTelemetry
 * MUST require few or no changes to OpenCensus
-* MUST convert OpenCensus semantic conventions to OpenTelemetry semantic conventions for metric and span names and attributes
+* MUST convert HTTP and gRPC OpenCensus semantic conventions to OpenTelemetry semantic conventions for metric and span names and attributes
 * are NOT REQUIRED to support the entire OpenCensus instrumentation API Surface.

 Trace Bridges:

-* MUST support context propagation between OpenCensus and OpenTelemetry instrumentation
+* MUST support context propagation between interleaved OpenCensus and OpenTelemetry instrumentation
 * MUST preseve span contents where an OpenTelemetry equivalent exists

 Metric Bridges (to be proposed separately):